shWnrict/redis-like_in-memory_data_store/README.md

 - [ ] Redis Patterns Implementation

 ## Notes
-- This is a learning project> Implementation focuses on understanding core concepts rather than performance optimization
+- This is a learning project.
+Implementation focuses on understanding core concepts rather than performance optimization
 - Not recommended for production use without thorough testing and security review

 ## Acknowledgments